yagosamu/data_warehouse_commodities/README.md

 > **Modern data warehouse for commodities analysis with real-time monitoring**

-*How much did your company sell yesterday?
-If it takes you more than 3 seconds to answer, this project is for you!*

 ## 🎯 Overview

 Complete data warehouse solution for commodities analysis using **PostgreSQL**, **DBT**, **Python**, and **Streamlit**.
 Extract data from Yahoo Finance API, transform with SQL, and visualize in professional dashboards.